 The second level is the mesosystem.
 This has an intermediate level of influences and includes social institutions involved in such activities as transportation, entertainment, news organizations, and the like.
 The influence of these systems and institutions interacts with, and is filtered through, the microsystem institutions.

 The third level is the macrosystem.
 This is comprised of the most removed influences such as international region or global changes or even more abstract aspects of culture.
-For example, the movement from the agriculture and industrial economies to an information and conceptual age is having widespread influence on the ways societies, communities, and families are operating.
+For example, the movement from the agriculture and industrial economies to a digital, information/conceptual age is having widespread influence on the ways societies, communities, and families are operating.

 Another way to think about the systems model as it applies to human beings is to consider the individual person as embedded first in the family then in the school and a circle of friends, and then in work or career.
 These are all embedded in one or more neighborhoods and a community which is, in turn embedded in a region.
 These are, in turn, embedded in an international region and the world.
 The earth and solar system are part of the cosmos.
 This conceptualization highlights the multiple relationships an individual has and the need to consider the specific relationships that might be important for a specific individual.
 What is common to all people, at least at this point in time, is that all are part of the cosmos and living on planet earth.
 This certainly has implications for issues of human development and education as discussed on this website (Huitt, 2011, 2012a, 2012b, 2012c).

-It is at the level of international regions that differences begin and those can be considered in a number of ways.
+The level of international regions introduces important variety that can be considered in a number of ways.
 For example, the World Trade Organization (2010) considers seven international regions: (1) North America, (2) Central and South American and the Caribbean, (3) Europe, (4) Commonwealth of Independent States, (5) Africa, (6) Middle East, and (7) Asia.
 However, the United Nations makes further delineations.
 For example, Africa would be considered as encompassing five international regions: (1) Eastern Africa, (2) Middle Africa, (3) Northern Africa, (4) Southern Africa, and (5) Western Africa (United Nations Statistics Division, 2012).
 Of course, there are then nations, and states within nations, as well as multistate regions within nations that could be considered.

 The critical point in this analysis is that while there is a tendency to focus on family or school influences on human development, it should be remembered that there are other important influences.
 An African, as well as Native American, tradition states that it takes a whole community to raise a child.
+From the perspective advocated here, the entire globe can be considered a community and thinking both locally and globally is an essential requirement for educating children and youth today.
 This is an important principle of a complex adaptive systems approach in that there are competing factors, both within the individual and the context within which the individual exists, as well as the interaction between individual and context that influence learning and development.
 Creating a homeodynamic balance among these competing factors is a key factor in the effective and efficient functioning of such a system.

 More importantly there is a reciprocal, dynamic process involved in creating that balance.
 While the context certainly influences the development of individual competencies, the individual also influences the context within which one is living.
 Developing competencies that are then used in the service of others contributes to an ever-advancing civilization, be it at the local, national, or global level.
 This then creates a more positive environment within which human capacities can be developed.